-Graph 1 provides a high-level description of the stage-gating process, which we designed with the client team.
+Graph 1 provides a high-level description of the stage-gating process we designed with the client team.

-As part of this series of initiatives, ScottMadden worked with the client to develop a set of objective criteria against which to score projects.
+As part of these capital project management services, ScottMadden worked with the client to develop a set of objective criteria against which to score projects.
 The categories were agreed upon, and we subsequently worked with the client to team score a series of projects.
-This exercise proved extremely valuable, as the client team debated the reasons that projects should or should not receive certain scores.
+This exercise proved extremely valuable, as the client team debated why projects should or should not receive certain scores.
 Though prioritizing capital expenditures is often a mix of art and science, establishing a straight-forward process allowed the client team to better understand and communicate their rationale for prioritizing these selections.

-Estimating is a key component in planning a large capital project.
-This client identified estimating as a challenge for the organization and requested ScottMadden’s assistance in refining the process.
+Estimating is key to planning a large capital project.
+This client identified estimating as a challenge for the organization and requested that ScottMadden’s consultants help refine the process.
 Through extensive work with the engineering and project management staff, we were able to develop an estimating procedure and a series of templates based on a common work breakdown structure.
 This enabled the client team to use a common set of templates to provide estimates in support of the stage-gating process described above.

 The key inputs to a good estimate are a Work Breakdown Structure (WBS), which follows the project from planning to completion, and historical information on compatible units.
 The WBS and compatible units are used as the basis of an estimate, and they can be tailored to the estimate for various factors such as technical difficulty, economic order quantity, and schedule.

-A separate initiative focused on improving project management.
+A separate initiative focused on improving capital project management best practices.
 In order to assist the client in this area, ScottMadden performed an objective assessment of strengths and weaknesses by comparing the client’s existing practices to Project Management Institute (PMI) standards.

 This objective assessment enabled the client to prioritize those elements of the PMI model they wished to focus on.
-ScottMadden then assisted in developing a project management manual, including select procedures (i.e., project scoping, risk management, change control) that are currently being implemented in the organization.
+ScottMadden then assisted in developing a project management manual, including select procedures (i.e., project scoping, risk management, and change control) currently being implemented in the organization.

-Once the appropriate solutions were agreed to by the client’s management, ScottMadden established a joint team with the client to develop the tools, processes, and procedures needed.
-This approach ensured the tools were practical and would be easily adopted.
+Once the client’s management agreed to the appropriate solutions, ScottMadden established a joint team with the client to develop the tools, processes, and procedures needed.
+This approach ensured that the tools were practical and would be easily adopted.
 The goal was to have a set of tools and practices to solve the challenges raised in the assessment, which would largely mirror the work done on the capital project planning process.

 The project involved multiple departments (operations, engineering, planning, substations, lines, finance, and accounting) due to the multi-functional nature of project work.
 The work described here was a collaborative effort between ScottMadden and their client.
 Client teams were established for each of the initiatives described, and all processes, procedures, and templates were reviewed and vetted multiple times to ensure they would be usable by all.
-Engaging the end-users of the processes and tools developed through these initiatives was critical to the ultimate success of the project.
+Engaging the end-users of the processes and tools developed through these initiatives was critical to the project’s ultimate success.

 The work described above significantly changed the manner in which this company plans and manages capital projects.
 Stage-gating provides increased levels of approval and control through the capital project planning process.

-Our client is now able to improve estimates, gain tighter controls on capital expenditures, and develop better forward-looking plans and budgets.
+Our client can now improve estimates, gain tighter controls on capital expenditures, and develop better forward-looking plans and budgets.
 It also enabled the client team to agree on a methodology whereby projects are scored and prioritized based on objective criteria.